johnswyoon/johnswyoon/README.md

 ##### NOW

-- ✨ Software Developer Intern at Monogram!
+- ✨ Incoming Software Developer Intern at Canvass AI!
 - 🇨🇦 4A Computer Engineering at University of Waterloo

 ##### BIO